OgulcanErdag/aws-projects/README.md

 **CloudFormation fails**

-- Hosted Zone must match the target domain
+- Hosted Zone must match the target domain (for Project‑006)
-- Custom TLS certificates for CloudFront live in `us‑east‑1`
+- Custom TLS certificates for CloudFront live in `us‑east‑1` (for Project‑006)
-- S3 bucket names are globally unique; pick an unused name
+- S3 bucket names are globally unique; pick an unused name (for Project‑006)
+- EC2 AMI/instance type or User Data errors can prevent instance launch (for Project‑101)

 **Blocked object access**

-- Expected when using OAC/OAI.
-Always access content via CloudFront or your domain.
+- Expected when using OAC/OAI for S3.
+Always access content via CloudFront or your domain (Project‑006).

 ---